Climate Change and Sustainable Urbanisation

-- Gothenburg: the WISE - Well-being in Sustainable Cities - project has had a significant impact, as it has also succeeded in reaching a wider audience through media, including television and papers.
+- Gothenburg: the WISE - Well-being in Sustainable Cities - project had a significant impact, as it has also succeeded in reaching a wider audience through media, including television and papers.
 The project forms part of the basis for a UN initiative on Sustainable Lifestyles that is being developed.

-- Manchester: the #biospheric projects and other activities aiming at raising the awareness of sustainable food production and lifestyles by supporting and disseminating results from local co-created projects concerning food poverty and possible solutions in some areas of Greater Manchester.
+- Sheffield-Manchester: the #biospheric projects and other activities aiming at raising the awareness of sustainable food production and lifestyles by supporting and disseminating results from local co-created projects concerning food poverty and possible solutions in some areas of Greater Manchester.

 - Kisumu: The Eco-tourism and Market Places projects have a solid basis in capacity building, as the core of the projects focus on livelihoods in a changing climate and transformation from a poor city and surrounding communities to vibrant municipalities with a range of opportunities for wealth creation through e.g. tourism, craft-based industries and other options alongside the traditional fisheries.

 - The Cape Town Local Interaction Platform initiated a Climate Change Think Tank that had its first meeting in 2013, convened by the Western Cape premier.
 The meeting coincided with the release of ’Climate Change at the City Scale’, edited by Mistra Urban Futures researchers in Cape Town.